When towing there are three things to consider

-Because tongue weight must be included in the GVWR, you will need to know how much weight capacity you need to have “left over” for when you hook up your trailer.
+The tongue weight must be included in the GVWR.
+You will need to know how much weight capacity you need to have “leftover” for when you hook up your trailer.

 For example, if you have a 5,000-pound truck with a 6,300 pound GVWR, you can safely carry 1,300 pounds in the vehicle.
 If you are towing a trailer with a 300-pound tongue weight, the amount of passengers and gear you can carry is reduced to 1,000 pounds.

-For some this is an obvious decision, for others maybe not.
-Trailers are divided into several classes and the two most common for consumers are Cargo/Enclosed trailers & Utility/Open trailers.
-Both Cargos and Utilities are offered in a wide range of sizes.
-Obviously, your first consideration is the dimensions and weight of the biggest and heaviest stuff you may need to haul.
+For some, this is an obvious decision, for others, maybe not.
+Trailers are divided into several classes, and the two most common for consumers are Cargo/Enclosed trailers & Utility/Open trailers.
+Both Cargo and Utility trailers are offered in a wide range of sizes at each Leonard location.
+Your first consideration is the dimensions and weight of the biggest and heaviest stuff you may need to haul.

 It may help to see the available sizes for both Cargo Trailers (enclosed) and Utility Trailers (open).
 We set up two tables below by width and length.
-Then we looked at the last 12 month of sales data and ranked each size by number of units purchased.
-To show popularty for each size (Width x Length), we plotted the rankings on the table.
-From the chart below you can see that our top three size sellers for cargo trailers were: 7x16, 6x12, and 6x10.
+Then we looked at the last 12 months of sales data and ranked each size by the number of units purchased.
+To show popularity for each size (Width x Length), we plotted the rankings on the table.
+From the chart below, you can see that our top three size sellers for cargo trailers were: 7x16, 6x12, and 6x10.

 Cargo Trailer Popularity by Size